7 Principles of Good Agile at Scale

 What's Agile at Scale?

-For many, large-scale Agile means developing and delivering enterprise-class systems and software with the involvement of many teams.
-In reality, however, large-scale Agile means different things to different organizations, including bringing Agile practices to different departments across the enterprise.
+To scale Agile generally means developing and delivering enterprise-class systems and software with the involvement of many teams.
+However, large-scale Agile means different things to different organizations, including bringing Agile practices to different departments across the enterprise.

 Regardless of how we define it, we can agree that large-scale Agile goes way beyond just team-level successes.
 That Agile is a cultural change is well-documented.
 As soon as Agile scales beyond team or department-level that cultural element matters more than ever.